xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

         <img src="media/ado-pipeline-9.png" width="600">
     </kbd>

-## Azure DevOps - Configure Release
+## Azure DevOps - Configure Release Gate
 These instructions explain how to setup the Invoke REST API task as a release gate to send a notification to the xMatters **Azure DevOps - Release Gate** trigger.

 #### :point_right: OPTION